infochimps-labs/vayacondios/README.md

 > "Data goes in.
 The right thing happens."

 Simple enough to use in a shell script, performant enough to use everywhere.
-Why the hell *wouldn't* you record that metric, ese?

-You can chuck the following into Vaya con Dios from ruby, the shell, over HTTP, or in a repeated polling loop:
+You can chuck the following into Vaya con Dios from Ruby, the shell, over HTTP, or in a repeated polling loop:

 * *value*   -- 'there are 3 cups of coffee remaining':
 * *timing*  -- 'this response took 100ms'